7 Questions About Medical School Applications

 7 common medical school application questions

-1. What does a completed application include?
+1. What does a medical school application include?

 2. When should I start working on my applications?